tutumcloud/support-docs/feature-reference/deployment-strategies.md

 ## Available strategies

-### Balance
+### Emptiest node

 This is the default strategy.
+A service with a `EMPTIEST_NODE` strategy will deploy its containers to the nodes that match its deploy tags with the **lowest total number of running containers** at the time of each container's deployment, regardless of the service.
+This strategy tipically balances the total load of all services across all nodes.

+### High availability

-A service with a `BALANCE` strategy, will deploy its containers to the node with the **lower number of running containers** at the time of the deployment.
+A service with a `HIGH_AVAILABILITY` strategy will deploy its containers to the node that matches its deploy tags with the **lowest number of running containers of that service** at the time of each container's deployment.
+This means that the containers will be spread across all nodes that match the deploy tags for the service.
+This is tipically used to increase the service availability

 ### Every node

-A service with an `EVERY NODE` strategy will have one container deployed **on each node**.
-With every new node, a new container will be deployed to it.
+A service with an `EVERY_NODE` strategy will have one container deployed **on each node** that matches its deploy tags.
 It has the following properties:

+* With every new node that matches the service's deploy tags, a new container will be deployed to it.
-* It cannot be scaled, as the target number of containers will always be the number of deployed nodes.
+* It cannot be manually scaled.
 * If the service uses volumes, each container on each node will have a different volume.
-* If the service is linked from another service with `EVERY NODE` strategy, containers will be linked one-to-one on each node.
+* If the service is linked from another service with `EVERY_NODE` strategy, containers will be linked one-to-one on each node.

 ## Planned strategies